philemonvnath/philemonvnath/README.md

 - 👋 Hi, I’m @philemonvnath
-- 👀 I’m interested in data & business analytics
+- 👀 I’m interested in data , business analytics ,Software Engineering and Full Stack development.
-- 🌱 I’m currently learning in R ,Python
+- 🌱 I’m currently learning in Java.
 - 💞️ I’m looking to collaborate on any projects relevant to my interests
 - 📫 How to reach me :you reach me @.
 Philemonvnath@gmail.com or here as well.